 - Threaded ─ threaded glands are custom-made for use in fixed industrial applications.

 - Industrial ─ Mainly used with plastic or rubber sheathed and with armoured cabling.

-Some types of them have watertight seals.
+Rubber Cable Glands: Some types of them have watertight seals.
 These seals are manufactured from synthetic rubber.
 Chloroprene is the material in making O-rings, a circular gasket that forms a sturdy seal.
 Neoprene is used for washers, like flat sealant rings.

-Axis Electrical India specializes in high-quality brass indoor and outdoor cable glands.
+Axis Electrical India specializes in high-quality brass indoor and outdoor Cable Glands.
 These are tested and certified as per IEC 62444 and BS 6121 standard from TUV Rheinland.
 These are highly suitable for all types of unarmoured cables, plastic or rubber sheathed cables.
 They provide a seal on the outer sheath.
 Use of PVC shroud with it will provide additional ingress protection.

 Thank you for reading the blog, Axis is a leading manufacturer and supplier of Electrical Components to over 80+ Countries.
 To get a quote or to talk to our industry expert visit our contact us section.
 You can also watch our videos by our experts – click here.